there4/markdown-resume/README.md

-# Markdown Resume Styles
+# Markdown Resume Generator

-Turn a simple Markdown document into an elegant resume.
+Turn a simple Markdown document into an elegant resume with both a perfect pdf printable format, and a responsive css3 html5 file.
+You can view a sample at the [blog post for the project][blog].

 ## Features